AbelBlossom/remaths/README.md

 | onComplere| null     | function called after the animation is complete |

 #### withTiming
-Start a timing animation in the `Animatable` value
+Start a timing animation in the `Tweeenable` value

 ```dart
 x = withTiming(double toValue, {